How to Save on Moving Costs to New York City: Guide

 Winter and mid-fall, on the other hand, are their slower seasons.

-If you plan out your move in the off-peak season, it’s very likely that you will be able to book movers at a cheaper price.
-That being said, this isn’t always doable so it can be a “hit or miss” kind of tip.
+If you plan your move in the off-peak season, you will likely be able to book movers at a cheaper price.
+This isn't always doable, so it can be a "hit or miss" tip.

 Things To Watch For